-It's been almost 20 years since we laid the foundation for NDCom.
+It's been over 20 years since we laid the foundation for NDCom.
 Initially known as "NoDiCom", it became "NDCom" in 2005.

 At that time there was no iPhone, Internet Explorer still existed in version 6, NDCom was still a small system house and we offered almost all IT-related services.
 From trade to service and website creation.

 Since then we have steadily expanded our expertise, so that today we can offer sustainable and highly professional solutions in the Magento and Shopware environment.
 In the area of content management systems (CMS) we rely on Joomla! and WordPress and can also offer our customers full service in this area.

 Our portfolio is rounded off by individual developments (mostly based on PHP).
 Of course we are constantly evolving.
 But one thing has remained from the beginning: fun with sustainable and modern eCommerce solutions for our customers.